2023 Solar Incentives Guide for Seymour, CT - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now called the Clean Energy Credit.
-The new Clean Energy Credit is valid until 2035.
-You can now apply for a 30% credit for solar systems that began installation on or after January 1, 2022 and will be done by December 31, 2032.
-This credit will then be decreased by a few percentage points every year until the date of expiration.
-The expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.
+In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
+The new Clean Energy Credit now runs until 2035.
+You can now receive a 30% credit for solar systems that began installation after January 1, 2022, and are completed by the end of 2032.
+This new credit will then decrease annually until its expiration.
+Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.

 More information about the new Inflation Reduction Act can be found here.
-Your local Seymour solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.
+The best way to understand how the new Clean Energy Credit applies to you is to reach out to your local Seymour solar panel installers with your questions.

 State & Local Solar Incentives